 What are the security risks of using wireless data networks?

-Home networks should be secured with a minimum of WPA encryption.
-WEP encryption has become an easy target for hackers.
+Home networks should be secured with a minimum of WPA2 (Wi-Fi Protected Access version 2) encryption.
+Routers purchased in the last six years should include WPA2 security technology.
+Often, you have to specifically turn on WPA2 to use it.
+The older WEP encryption has become an easy target for hackers.
 Also, do not name your home network using a name that reveals your identity.

 What are the security risks of using Wi-Fi Hotspots?